MicrosoftDocs/windows-dev-docs/hub/apps/develop/search/search-providers.md

 - Content-Type: application/json; charset=utf-8
 - Content-Length: \[Must be the exact length of response\]

 ### Suggestion response JSON format

-The search provider HTTP endpoint for suggestions must return a JSON document with the following format.
+The search provider HTTPS endpoint for suggestions must return a JSON document with the following format.
 The key names must match the format exactly.

 | Key | Description |
 |-----|-------------|